17 Best Restaurants in Niagara on the Lake

 I’ve eaten here a number of times with my husband, and its a more classy and elegant sushi restaurant than ones we usually go to.

-It’s pricier than what you’d pay for most sushi – but its better.
-Masaki is also right on Picton Street, so it’s very centrally located.
+Masaki is also right on Picton Street, so it’s very centrally located in town.

 Bonus – Masaki Sushi has a special menu for those who want gluten free, vegan or vegetarian.
-If you want those options, then ask them for the menu when you arrive as it’s in a separate menu folder.
+If you want those options, then ask them for the menu when you arrive as it’s in a separate menu folder that they don’t give you unless they know you’re looking for it

 2. The Olde Angel Inn